 The appropriate Form 1, “Fire Protection Inspector Technical Proficiency

 Level Equivalency Justification” must accompany this signature card and certification, if applicable.
+Inspectors should consult IMC 1245 Appendix D-1 “Maintaining Qualifications” as applicable, for post qualification and refresher training requirements.

 (The electronic signature card, which is located on the Digital City and other internal NRC websites is also acceptable.)
 Record completion in TMS by sending a request to TrainingSupport.Resource@nrc.gov.

 Copies to: Inspector Supervisor